-Diversity, equity and inclusion Inclusion, well-being and psychological safety Stop TB Partnership has made substantial strides in diversity, equity and inclusion (DEI), as outlined in its 2022 Action Plan.
-These efforts are now featured prominently in the organization's Operational Strategy (2023-2028).
-The Stop TB Secretariat maintains a diverse workforce, exceeding UNOPS benchmarks for both gender and geographical representation.
+Talent Management and Workforce Personnel well-being and psychological safety The Stop TB Secretariat maintains a diverse workforce, exceeding UNOPS benchmarks for both gender and geographical representation.
 Women comprise 55% of the overall workforce and hold 65% of leadership positions, compared to UNOPS targets of 50% and 48.9%, respectively.
 Geographically, 54% of staff are from the Global South, surpassing the UNOPS target of 50%.
 To further strengthen the work environment, all Stop TB supervisors underwent a two-day, in-person "Executive Leadership Programme" facilitated by the highly renowned Spanish Business School, IESE, followed by three individual coaching sessions for each supervisor.
-The programme focused on understanding motivational frameworks, inclusive decisionmaking, good leadership behavior, biases and intuition.
+The programme focused on understanding motivational frameworks, inclusive decision making, good leadership behavior, biases and intuition.
 To enhance equity, Stop TB Partnership has advocated for improvements to Individual Contract Agreements (ICAs), particularly in Geneva.
 Recommendations from the Geneva Personnel Forum have led to changes in fee setting, health care benefits, and mobility support both globally and locally.
-Following the departure of the DEI Advisor in March 2024, the recruitment process for a successor has been completed.
 In addition, a variety of well-being activities have been organized within both the Global Health Campus (GHC) and UNOPS, with a focus on promoting mental health and enhancing the overall well-being of personnel.
-These achievements demonstrate Stop TB Partnership's commitment to creating a more inclusive and equitable workplace.
+These achievements demonstrate Stop TB Partnership's commitment to enhancing talent management and robust workforce.
 Managing people and talent The UNOPS integrated People Strategy seeks to put people at the centre of all it does.
 This strategy has in turn shaped how Stop TB supports its personnel.
 Through a shared vision - "Empowering People, Inspiring Impact" - it has established five people goals that shape Stop TB's culture, nurtures its leaders, ensures flexibility and fairness, sets people up for success and proactively builds tomorrow's workforce.
 In collaboration with UNOPS, all personnel are offered elaborate learning and career development opportunities, as well as wellbeing activities.
-In 2024, personnel plugged into different activities, including certification courses and well-being training for supervisors, among others.
+In 2024, personnel plugged into different activities, including certification courses and wellbeing training for supervisors, among others.
 The Geneva Personnel Forum was initiated in 2023 as an independent and confidential space to voice concerns and suggest ideas for improvement in areas such as organizational culture and career development.
 This Forum has continued to engage the teams and management in the respective areas and Stop TB is represented by two personnel in this Forum.
 Collaboration with GHC partners In 2024, representatives from Stop TB Partnership actively participated in Facilities Management coordination meetings and consultations with other organizations and partners housed within the GHC.
 These meetings focused on issues that impact the well-being of the staff and the smooth functioning of the campus, highlighting the Stop TB Partnership's role in the broader collaborative health ecosystem.
 Meanwhile, life goes on at Stop TB Partnership: